Site Surveys

 Scan for hazards like power lines, trees, tall buildings, and anything unexpected in the area.
 Check the weather, wind direction, and lighting conditions.
 The goal is to know the lay of the land so there are no surprises once you’re in the sky.

-Avoiding Obstacle Hazards
+Stationary Obstacle Hazards

 Obstruction of Drone’s Flight Path